A radius 1 irreducibility criterion for lattices in products of trees: Preliminaries

 \end{cor} \begin{proof} Since $N$ is normal and $G$ is vertex-transitive, the $N_x$-action on $E(x)$ is isomorphic to the $N_y$-action on $E(y)$ for any two vertices $x, y \in VX$.
 Thus only the cases (i) or (ii) from Lemma~\ref{lem:BuMo:LocallyQuasiPrimitive} can occur.
 In the second case, observe that if $N$ is not transitive on $VX$, then no element of $N$ can map a vertex to a neighbour, because $ N_x \text{ acts transitively on } E(x)$ for all $x \in VX$.
 Thus the $N$-orbits form a $G$-invariant partition of $VX$ such that no two element of a given class are adjacent.
 Since $N$ is transitive on the set of geometric edges, it has at most $2$~orbits of vertices.
 The desired assertion follows. \end{proof}

 In case $N \leq G$ is a normal subgroup acting non-freely on $VX$, we have the following.

 \begin{cor} Let $X$ be a connected graph, let $G \leq \Aut(X)$ be a vertex-transitive group whose local action is quasi-primitive.
-Let $N \leq G$ be a normal subgroup whose action on $VX$ is not free.
-Assume that $\mathrm{C}_G(N)$ does not act freely on $VX$.
-Then either $|VX | \leq 2$, or $X$ is complete bipartite and $N$ acts sharply transitively on the set of geometric edges. \end{cor} \begin{proof} Let $M = \mathrm{C}_G(N)$.
-Since $N$ is normal in $G$, so is $M$, and we invoke Corollary~\ref{cor:BuMo}.
+Let $N \leq G$ be a normal subgroup.
+Assume that neither $N$ nor $\mathrm{C}_G(N)$ acts freely on $VX$.
+Then either $|VX | \leq 2$, or $X$ is complete bipartite and $N$ acts regularly on the set of geometric edges. \end{cor} \begin{proof} Let $M = \mathrm{C}_G(N)$.
+Since $N$ is normal in $G$, so is $M$.
+In view of the hypotheses, both $M$ and $N$ satisfy the conclusion (ii) in Lemma~\ref{lem:BuMo:LocallyQuasiPrimitive}.